oglimmer/fulgens/README.md

 software.COMPONENT\_NAME.Mvn.Dir | string | Optional.
 Defines the directory where the build will performed.
 Must be inline where the source code be found.
 Default is ".". software.COMPONENT\_NAME.Mvn.Goal | string | Optional.
 Default is "package".
 Defines a maven goal, e.g. "install" software.COMPONENT\_NAME.Mvn.BuildDependencies | object | Optional.
-Defines build dependencies for apt and npm software.COMPONENT\_NAME.Mvn.BuildDependencies.apt | array of string | apt package to install for docker based builds software.COMPONENT\_NAME.Mvn.BuildDependencies.npm | array of string | npm package to install for docker based builds.
+Defines build dependencies for apt and npm software.COMPONENT\_NAME.Mvn.BuildDependencies.Apt | array of string | apt package to install for docker based builds software.COMPONENT\_NAME.Mvn.BuildDependencies.Npm | array of string | npm package to install for docker based builds.
 Make sure you have added node, nodejs or npm to the apt dependencies when using a npm package software.COMPONENT\_NAME.Param | object | Optional.
 Defines a script switch / parameter to make this software component optinal software.COMPONENT\_NAME.Param.Char | string with size 1 | character to use for this script parameter.
 Must not use h,s,c,k,t software.COMPONENT\_NAME.Param.VariableName | string | Shell variable name to set to YES if the parameter was given to the script